GSA/10x/README.md

 Number of pitches for Phase 1 funding | 85
-Number of civil servants outside of GSA listed subject-matter experts (through a TTS sponsor) | 6 Number of different agencies listed as subject-matter experts on Phase 1 pitches | 3
+Number of civil servants outside of GSA listed subject-matter experts (through a TTS sponsor) | 6 Number of different agencies listed as subject-matter experts on Phase 1 pitches | 3 Number of inquiries from other agencies to set up a similar funding model | Number of consulting engagements to set up a similar funding model |

 ## Road map